-The Fisher College of Business offers it Honors students the option of applying for and participating in one of four Honors programs that each provide the opportunity to graduate with a diploma designation.
-The four programs are designed to provide a range of experiences to choose from.
+Honors students have the option of applying for and participating in one of four Honors programs or an Honors Research Distinction project that each provide the opportunity to graduate with a diploma designation.
+Students apply for one of the four programs January of their second year or the honors research distinction end of their third year.
+The programs are designed to provide a range of experiences from which to choose.